Table of Contents

 titlesize = 12)

-Next, we calculate scores using all available methods (log2-median, ranking, and ssGSEA) to compare results across scoring strategies.
-The output includes heatmaps and volcano plots to visualize differences between conditions.
-Heatmaps summarize scores across samples and gene sets, while volcano plots show effect sizes (|Cohen’s d|) versus statistical significance.
+Next, we calculate scores using multiple methods (log2-median, ranking, and ssGSEA) to compare results across scoring strategies.
+The output includes heatmaps and volcano plots to visualize effect sizes (|Cohen’s d|) between conditions.
+These analyses confirm that the HernandezSegura and LiteratureMarkers gene sets consistently discriminate Senescence from Proliferative samples across all methods, whereas REACTOME_CELLULAR_SENESCENCE does not.

 Overall_Scores <- PlotScores(data = counts_example,